rshreyas16/Ad_click_prediction/README.md

 The EDA has been performed for this project and applied  many supervised ML models for this case study.
 All the models performed almost well.

 ## Conclusion
 Comparing all the above implementation models, we conclude that Naive Bayes Algorithm gives us the maximum accuracy for determining the click probability.
-We believe in future there will be fewer ads, but they will be more relevant
+We believe in future there will be fewer ads, but they will be more relevant.